sitepoint-editors/author-documentation/docs/Tools-Accessibility.md

 - Put the lang attribute on the <html> tag.
 - Have a useful <title> for the page.
 Making an SPA?
 Change that as the view changes to reflect the current page.
 - All form controls should have labels.
 No, the first option of a <select> tag or similar is not a label -- the first option is the first option.
 So add a label.
 Use the for attribute.
 If the design calls for no labels, then hide it offscreen or clip it.

-### 6. No Auto-play
-This goes for videos, decorative-background videos, carousels, and even for transition events.
-Easiest is to let the user turn it off (and in a super-obvious way).